-The Modern Slavery Act 2015 applies to the Company.
-Agriculture has been identified as a high-risk industry for modern slavery and we take very seriously our duty to ensure our business and supply chains are free of it.
-The Company's Modern Slavery policy can be found on our website: Modern Slavery Policy.
-As a supplier to the Company or Group Company, your compliance with the Modern Slavery Act 2015 is a requirement of the on- going trading relationship.
-The Company reserves the right to terminate the relationship with any supplier if issues of non-compliance are discovered and/or not resolved in a timely manner.
-For more information on the Modern Slavery Act, please visit: www.qov.uk/government/collections/modern-slavery-bill it collects, stores, and processes personal data.
+The Company adheres to the Modern Slavery Act 2015 and is fully committed to ensuring that our operations and supply chains are free from forced labour, human trafficking, and exploitation.
+Agriculture is recognized as a high-risk sector for modern slavery, and we take this responsibility seriously.
+Our Modern Slavery Policy is available on our website for review.
+As a supplier to the Company or any Group Company, compliance with the Modern Slavery Act 2015 is a requirement for maintaining our ongoing trading relationship.
+The Company reserves the right to terminate relationships with suppliers who are found to be non-compliant or fail to address identified issues in a timely and satisfactory manner.
+For further information on the Modern Slavery Act, please visit: www.gov.uk/government/collections/modern-slavery-bill